opendatanz/nzgoal-se/markdown/gn2/03_documenting-your-code.md

 ### Your first release of documentation

 Documenting a new project can be daunting, ideally you can split up this task by documenting features as you code them though this is not always practical.
-For you first set of documentation we recommend that you limit the scope to a few key aspects:
+For the first set of documentation we recommend that you limit the scope to a few key aspects:

 * Your README (as described above)

 * Create one tutorial that walks new users through a common task or use of the software.
 This helps show the user what can be done and gets them thinking about how they might use your code.

-* Describe what you know is missing from the documentation (you might also created "stub" pages for these).
+* Describe what you know is missing from the documentation (you might also create "stub" pages for these).

-You don’t need to set any expectations as to when these will get written, it’s acceptable in open source to simply ensure users are aware of any shortcomings and then they can choose you use your code anyway and they are free to contribute any improved documentation.
+You don’t need to set any expectations as to when these will get written, it’s acceptable in open source to simply ensure users are aware of any shortcomings and then they can choose to use your code anyway and they are free to contribute any improved documentation.

 ### Structuring your documentation pages